hamptonpieryc/website/content/docs/club-rules.md

 be equivalent to an infringement of the Rules.

-**15.2** New Byelaws made by the GMC shall be read at the next General Meeting of the Club and formally approved.
+**15.2** New Byelaws made by the GMC shall be read at the next General Meeting of the Club and formally approved by two-thirds majority.
 No Byelaws rejected by the Club in General Meeting shall be re-introduced by the GMC without subsequent reference to the Club in General Meeting.

 ## 16. VISITORS: